line/centraldogma/site/src/sphinx/mirroring.rst

 - ``accessToken`` (string)

-  - the access token which is used for access token-based authentication such as GitHub Personal Access Token.
+  - the access token which is used for access token-based authentication such as `GitHub Personal Access Token <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_.

 If everything was configured correctly, the repository you specified in ``localRepo`` will have a file named ``mirror_state.json`` on a successful run, which contains the commit ID of the Git repository: